Ford Foundation Center for Social Justice: Offices

 Offices were generally divided into a grid of 6 ft modules.
 The offices of department heads typically measured nine modules wide; lower-ranking officials had six-module-wide offices.
 Generally, senior employees occupied the offices facing the atrium, which Pelkonen called "a utopian suggestion suggesting a cathedral of labor".
-The effect was blunted by the fact that there were gypsum walls separating the private offices from the corridors behind them.
+The effect was blunted by the presence of gypsum walls separating the private offices from the corridors behind them.
 In the late 2010s, these walls were replaced with 42 in workstations, allowing a full view across the atrium.

 The northern portions of the fourth through sixth stories are slightly set back behind the floors underneath them, creating three terraces facing the atrium.
 Planters were placed atop the terraces.
 The spaces have offices facing either the atrium or outside onto 43rd Street, allowing workers to see each other.
 Roche said: "It will be possible in this building to look across the court and see your fellow man [...]
 There will be a total awareness of the foundation's activities."
 Roche intended that the atrium's occupants "not think of themselves as separate from their colleagues".
 The offices and hallways facing the atrium had sliding doors and windows.
 The atrium's glass walls are interspersed with weathering steel, and I-beams support each floor.
 Although the atrium had been left partially exposed during construction, the weathering steel beams inside are rougher and lighter-colored than the beams outside.

 The presidential office suite originally covered 2,535 ft2 but was divided into three conference rooms in the 2010s.
 As originally designed, the eleventh floor had a 130 ft balcony overhanging the atrium.
 This balcony led to a reception room with mahogany panels on the walls that hid filing cabinets.
 The chief executive's suite was 895 ft2, containing a pantry and restroom.
 Another door led to a conference room, which could seat 40 people around a 12 ft table with a leather surface.
 There was also a dining room on the 11th floor and a smaller executive dining room nearby, though the executive dining room was eliminated in the 2010s.
 To meet fire-safety regulations, the 11th floor was retrofitted with sprinklers, a fire curtain, and an exhaust system during a 2010s renovation.